-As was mentioned in the design proposal, WCC has a unique problem in transporting the completed rocket to Huntsville.
+As has been mentioned since the design proposal, WCC has a unique problem in transporting the completed rocket to Huntsville.
 Despite building to withstand the stresses of launch and recovery, shipping agents tend to find unforeseen ways to damage our completed rocket.
 The idea of removing the fins for ease of transport has appeal.
-Our rocket design incorporates a fin, and fin-can design produced by Tom Rouse of Rouse-Tech.
+Our rocket design incorporates a fin, and fincan design produced by Tom Rouse of Rouse-Tech.
 Not only does this assembly conform to the ARLISS criteria, it has the added benefit of over ten years of flight-testing.
-The fin is to be screwed (via 6 BH 8-32 X $\frac{1}{2}$ "stainless steel screws), via holes that are drilled through a tab in the fin, through the body tube, and then into a threaded section of the aluminum fin-can.
+The fin is to be screwed (via 6 BH 8-32 X 1⁄2 "stainless steel screws), via holes that are drilled through a tab in the fin, through the body tube, and then into a threaded section of the aluminum fin-can.
 The fin-can not only acts as a nut to the aforementioned screw, but is fixed to the overall booster body tube.